karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 10.18.2.5 cosmos-dns-resolver-test-dev.mongo.cosmos.azure.com
 10.18.2.6 cosmos-dns-resolver-test-dev-westeurope.mongo.cosmos.azure.com
 ```

-Now those services instead of resolving to the public endpoint, they will resolve to the private endpoint private IP.
+Those services instead of resolving to the public endpoint, they will resolve to the private endpoint private IP.

-This solution works but is very ineffective, in this example we only have two private resources: a cosmos database and a database, but imagine that in a real project with tens of resources and multiple environments, like dev, staging or prod.
+This solution works but is very ineffective.
+In the example above we only had two private resources: a Cosmos database and an App Service, but imagine that in a real project with tens of resources and multiple environments (dev, staging, prod, ...).
-It becomes very difficult to manage having thousands of resolutions on your hosts file on your local machine.
+The hosts file ends up having thousands of private IPs and becomes quite cumbersome to manage it.

-Also every time you deploy a new resource you need to send the DNS resolution to everyone that is using the VPN, so that's not a good solution.
+And also every time you create a new private resource on Azure you need to update the host file and also signal everyone that is using the VPN that a new resource needs to be added in their hosts file.

+It might work with small projects where a small group of people need to access thoses resources via VPN, but it's not a good solution.

 # Solution 2: Use a DNS Forwarder